Algorithms can now work out the best ways to lay out rooms, construct buildings and even change them over time to meet user needs.

 In this group we have methods where deep learning approaches are used to predict the implicit distribution and configuration of graphs (Zhou et al., 2018, p.
 18).
 Unlike in discriminatory approaches, where features are mapped to labels, in generative models the aim is to find (by prediction) new features given an initial set of labels.

 NEAT and GCN seem so far to have been successful at illustrating how initial inputs can be translated into spatial arrangements.
 However, it is with generative adversarial neural networks (or GANs) (Goodfellow et al., 2014) where most of the progress to date is being made by architects and computational designers.
-In order to understand why GANs are considered to be powerful enough for the task of generating realistic floor plans, we need to briefly see how they work.
+In order to understand why GANs are considered powerful enough for the task of generating realistic floor plans, we need to briefly see how they work.

 GANs are unsupervised networks where there are two main components.
 The first network (generator) generates the data outputs (for example, images) that are assessed by the second network (discriminator).
 The discriminator is trained with both real and fabricated images to ascertain whether the images are real (true data) or fake.
 The generator is trained to produce images that look real for the discriminator.
 The data can be backpropagated through both the generator and the discriminator to ensure that the former adjusts its parameters in order to reduce the difference between real and fake images for the latter (Goodfellow et al., 2014).